Updated: October 28, 2022

 Credit: @nyclovesnyc on Instagram

+Central Park also happens to be bordered by some of the city’s best museums.
+Head on an art crawl with a visit to the iconic Metropolitan Museum of Art (AKA the Met).
+The Met offers a broad slate of programs for visitors with a range of disabilities (some require advanced reservations) in addition to a collection of over 490,000 paintings, objects, and sculptures from around the globe.
 While there is no disability discount, caregivers of visitors with disabilities are admitted for free and can pick up a ticket at a Museum ticket counter.
-The Frank Lloyd Wright-designed Solomon R. Guggenheim Museum (pictured) is an architectural marvel as the default access for all visitors is via a quarter-mile-long spiral ramp (elevators are available between levels if you get tired of pushing).
+The neighboring Frank Lloyd Wright-designed Guggenheim Museum is an architectural marvel as the default access for all visitors is via a quarter-mile-long spiral ramp (elevators are available between levels if you get tired of pushing or while the ramp is temporarily closed).
 Visitors with disabilities get discounted admission for themselves and free admission for a “carepartner.”
-The Guggenheim takes COVID safety seriously and requires that all staff and visitors wear a 3-ply, N95, or equivalent mask at all times.

 If you’re traveling with little ones, you may want to stop by the Matthew P. Sapolin Playground, which offers an inclusive space with accessibility features like accessible bridges and adjustable basketball backstops that can be lowered for a game of wheelchair basketball.